decentraland/sdk7-utils/README.md

 ### Perpetual rotation

-To rotate an entity continuously, use `utils.perpetualMotions.startRotation`.
-The entity will keep rotating forever until it's explicitly stopped. `rotationVelocity` argument is a quaternion describing the desired rotation to perform each second second.
-For example `Quaternion.fromEulerDegrees(0, 45, 0)` rotates the entity on the Y axis at a speed of 45 degrees per second, meaning that it makes a full turn every 8 seconds.
+To rotate an entity continuously, use `utils.perpetualMotions.smoothRotation`.
+It takes the following arguments:

+- entity: The entity to rotate.
+- duration: The time it takes in milliseconds for the entity to do a full 360 turn.
+- axis: _(optional)_ Which axis to spin on.
+Accepted values are _"x"_, _"y"_ and _"z"_.
+By default it spins on the y axis (never looking up or down from the horizon).

+The entity will keep rotating forever until it's explicitly stopped.

 Rotation can be stopped by calling `utils.perpetualMotions.stopRotation`.